-Funding source: This activity is funded by local funding from the City of Bellingham, the
+Funding source: This activity is funded by local funding from the City of Bellingham, the Whatcom Transportation Authority, and the Northwest Clean Air Agency.

 Products: The program.

 WST Employer Programs [Local], [OS]

 Products: Support to businesses and organizations that want to promote sustainable transportation to their employees.
 This activity also encompasses WCOG's administration of regional compliance with the state's commute trip reduction (CTR) law.